Did the Oakland Cranes give birth to the AT-AT Walker?

 However, George Lucas himself says he did not get his creative idea from the cranes located at the Port.
 Is this true?
 Would he give the shipping container cranes credit for his Walkers?
 Or would he say it is obviously a unique idea created purely by his own imagination?
 Some even say he actually got the idea from garbage trucks and they do look more like massive garbage trucks.

 Oakland is now home to 22 of these Super Post-Panamax container cranes.
 These behemoths are some of the biggest in the world.
 So huge in fact that when they shipped them from China they only had 9 feet of clearance from the top of the cranes and the San Francisco Bay Bridge.

-Each huge crane stands 253 feet tall which is about a 25 story building.
+Each huge structure stands 253 feet tall which is about a 25 story building.
 The boom when fully extended is 210 feet and can span across a 24 container wide ship.
 The huge cranes are able to lift a massive 145,000 lbs each and can unload about 35 shipping containers per hour.